-For example, FreeFly Apparel sent this Mother’s Day (and Father’s Day) opt-out email to subscribers, which respectfully provided readers the option to opt out with a single click and highlighted the brand’s commitment to only sharing content that matters to their audience.
+This Mother’s Day email from FreeFly Apparel, for example, respectfully provides readers the option to opt out with a single click—and highlights the brand’s commitment to only sharing content that matters to their audience.

-Similarly, UK-based Bloom & Wild received so much positive feedback from their first Mother’s Day opt-out campaign, that they’re bringing it back again this year.
+UK-based Bloom & Wild received so much positive feedback from their first Mother’s Day opt-out campaign that they’re bringing it back again this year.

-They also provide an opportunity to opt out on their website to ensure that if customers don’t want to receive messages around the holiday, there are a variety of avenues to tell the brand, “No thank you”.
+They also provide an opportunity to opt out on their ecommerce website.
+This gives customers yet another way to tell the brand they don’t want to receive messages around this holiday.

-I know what you’re thinking: “But why would I give my subscribers the option to opt out and decrease my list size?”
+You might be thinking, “But why would I give my subscribers the option to opt out—and decrease my list size in the process?”

-If you only create an opt-out option for your Mother’s Day marketing campaigns, customers who opt out don’t have to be permanently removed from your mailing list.
+First, if you only create an opt-out option for your Mother’s Day marketing campaigns, customers who opt out don’t have to completely unsubscribe from your entire mailing list.

-Plus, it’s a responsible and easy email tactic to implement and shows that you’re willing to go the extra mile to deliver a thoughtful customer experience.
+More important, though, it’s a responsible and easy email tactic to implement, and it shows that you’re willing to go the extra mile to deliver a thoughtful customer experience.

 Allowing your customers to opt out of Mother’s Day marketing initiatives is a positive way to reinforce that your brand understands sensitive or triggering situations.

-But sometimes showing staunch support for the groups of people who experience hardships during this time of year can also tell your customers, “I hear.
+But sometimes showing staunch support for the groups of people who experience hardships during this time of year can also tell your customers, “I hear you.
 I see you.
 And I stand with you.”

 Take a look at how Greetabl is promoting Mother’s Day this year:

-Greetabl is changing the Mother’s Day narrative and showing support for women who have suffered the loss of miscarriage, are struggling to conceive, or facing other hardships related motherhood.
+Greetabl is changing the Mother’s Day narrative and showing support for women who have suffered the loss of miscarriage, are struggling to conceive, or are facing other hardships related to motherhood.

-When you widen what it means to honor moms this holiday and communicate with empathy, your brand can become a symbol of understanding, inclusivity, and community.
+When you widen what it means to honor motherhood this holiday and communicate with empathy, your brand can become a symbol of understanding, inclusivity, and community.

-To give you some inspiration, I’ve rounded up examples of Mother’s Day emails that can serve as a launchpad for your own email marketing campaign.
+To give you some inspiration, we’ve rounded up some examples of Mother’s Day emails that can serve as a launchpad for your own email marketing campaign.

 Besides more time for self care, what’s another thing most moms are in desperate need of?
 Caffeine.

-I’m convinced that moms were the inspiration for the idiom “wears many hats” because they’re constantly juggling a myriad of things across their personal and professional lives.
+I’m convinced that moms were the inspiration for the idiom “wears many hats” because they’re constantly juggling myriad responsibilities across their personal and professional lives.

 Atlas Coffee Club wants shoppers to give mothers what they need to keep the world turning, while also bringing the taste of travel in-home.

-They also detail the contents of their subscription boxes in the email copy so their customers can be certain they’re purchasing a gift that their mother will love.
+They detail the contents of their subscription boxes in the top of the email copy so customers can be certain they’re purchasing a gift that their mother will love.